paulmillr/chokidar/README.md

 * `depth` (default: `undefined`).
 If set, limits how many levels of subdirectories will be traversed.
 * `awaitWriteFinish` (default: `false`).
-By default, the `add` event will fire when a file first appear on disk, before the entire file has been written.
+By default, the `add` event will fire when a file first appears on disk, before the entire file has been written.
 Furthermore, in some cases some `change` events will be emitted while the file is being written.
 In some cases, especially when watching for large files there will be a need to wait for the